greenorbitspace/hub/userguide/content/en/docs/glossary/c/carbon-neutral.md

 ---
 title: Carbon Neutral
 ref: carbon-neutral
+weight: 1
+exported_at: '2025-06-16T15:05:33.958271+00:00'
-description: Carbon neutral refers to achieving net zero carbon emissions by balancing the amount of carbon released with an equivalent amount sequestered or offset.
-This can be accomplished through various methods such as reducing energy consumption, utilizing renewable energy sources, and investing in carbon offset projects.
+definition: Carbon neutral refers to achieving a net-zero carbon footprint by balancing the amount of carbon emitted with an equivalent amount of carbon offset or by eliminating carbon emissions altogether.
+This can be achieved through various strategies, including reducing energy consumption, utilizing renewable energy sources, and investing in carbon offset projects.
-notion_page_id: 9f3485da-5a40-4e2e-8b47-d1b4054c1434
-exported_at: '2025-06-16T14:24:24.969199+00:00'
 tags:
 - sustainability
 - goals
-category:
+id: GL67
+categories:
 - Sustainability & Environment
-id: GL67
 ---